The dimension of a subcategory of modules

 The notion of the dimension of a triangulated category has been introduced implicitly by Bondal and Van den Bergh \cite{BV} and explicitly by Rouquier \cite{R}.
-It is defined as the number of extensions necessary to build the category from a single object, up to finite direct sum, direct summand and shift.
+It is defined as the number of triangles necessary to build the category from a single object, up to finite direct sum, direct summand and shift.
 Rouquier proved that the bounded derived category of coherent sheaves on a separated scheme of finite type over a perfect field has finite dimension.
 Finiteness of the dimension of the bounded derived category of finitely generated modules over a complete local ring with perfect coefficient field was recently proved by Aihara and Takahashi \cite{ddc}.

-The concept of a thick subcategory of a triangulated category has been introduced by Verdier \cite{V}, by the name of \'{e}paisse subcategory, to develop the theory of localizations of triangulated categories.
+The concept of a thick subcategory of a triangulated category has been introduced by Verdier \cite{V} to develop the theory of localizations of triangulated categories.
 Thick subcategories have been studied widely and deeply so far, mainly from the motivation to classify them; see \cite{BCR,BIK,DHS,FP,Ho,HS,N,stcm,To} for instance.
 Since a thick subcategory is a triangulated category, its dimension in the sense of Rouquier can be defined.
 It turned out by Oppermann and \v{S}\'{t}ov\'{i}\v{c}ek \cite{OS} that over a noetherian algebra (respectively, a projective scheme) all proper thick subcategories of the bounded derived category of finitely generated modules (respectively, coherent sheaves) containing perfect complexes have infinite dimension.

 The concept of a resolving subcategory of an abelian category has been introduced by Auslander and Bridger \cite{AB}.
 They proved that in the category of finitely generated modules over a noetherian ring the full subcategory consisting of modules of Gorenstein dimension zero is resolving.
 A landmark development concerning resolving subcategories was made by Auslander and Reiten \cite{AR} in connection with tilting theory.
 Recently, several studies on resolving subcategories have been done by Dao and Takahashi \cite{radius,resreg,res,stcm,arg,crs}.